Frequently Asked Questions

 Please note that failure to obtain the NPC will result in you being unable to attend any hospital based placement.

-Your NPC needs to be submitted via the post ONLY and will be returned to you once you have commenced your placement.
+Your NPC will be returned to you once you have commenced your placement.

-All elective students are invited to attend our stage 3 large group teaching sessions which are held at Royal North Shore once a week on Fridays.
-These sessions run February - September each year.
+All elective students are invited to attend the large group lectures of the Structured Teaching Program of the SMS Northern, which are held at Royal North Shore once a week on Fridays.
+These sessions run mid January - early September each year.

-You are also welcome to attend the Grand rounds which are also held once a week at 1pm on Tuesdays.
+You are also welcome to attend the Grand Rounds presentations, which are also held once a week at 1pm on Tuesdays.